pcibraro/Windows-Azure-Solr/README.md

 4. Download JRE for Windows 64-bit which is owned by Sun Microsystems, Inc., from http://www.java.com/en/download/manual.jsp  .
 You are responsible for reading and accepting the license terms.

-5. Note if you start with a clean machine:  To download public setting file the enhanced security configuration of IE needs to be disabled.
+5. Note if you start with a clean machine:  To download your publishSettings file, the enhanced security configuration of IE needs to be disabled.
 Go to Server Manager -> configure IE ESC -> disable for Administrators.

 ## Copy the binaries
 1. Download and extract on your local computer the latest version SolrInstWRMMDDYYYY.zip (for example SolrInstWR06072012.zip) from https://github.com/MSOpenTech/Windows-Azure-Solr/downloads.

 2. Please make sure that you unblock all the dll's and config files using instructions at http://msdn.microsoft.com/en-us/library/ee890038(VS.100).aspx.

+3. Replace the Azure.publishSettings file in the folder where you unzipped the package with your own publishSettings file (containing details of your Azure subscription).

-3. Launch a command prompt (cmd.exe) as an administrator and cd to the local folder selected above.
+4. Launch a command prompt (cmd.exe) as an administrator and cd to the local folder selected above.

 ## Run the installer:
-    - Inst4WA.exe -XmlConfigPath <yourpath>/SolrInstWR.xml -DomainName <youruniquename> -Subscription <yoursubscription> -Location <datacenterlocation>
+    - Inst4WA.exe -XmlConfigPath "\<yourpath\>/SolrInstWR.xml" -DomainName "\<youruniquename\>" -Subscription "\<yoursubscriptionname\>" -Location "\<datacenterlocation\>"

-Note: While the installer is running, it will open a browser to download your publish settings file.
-Save this file to either your downloads folder or the SolrInstaller folder.
-You must save the file in one of those two locations for the installer to see it and import the settings.
-Do not write your publish settings over an existing file.
-The installer will be watching these two locations for a new file to be created.

 ## Administering Solr/Lucene